 Philippe Baneux, Director of the Center for Animal Resources and Education, Attending Veterinarian

 Jonathan Cheetham, Associate Professor of Large Animal Surgery

 Kim Eaton, Grant and Contract Coordinator, Department of Clinical Sciences

 Douglas Fink, Materials & Safety Coordinator, Department of Clinical Sciences

-Carol Fredrick, Clinical Trials Coordinator, Cornell University Hospital for Animals
+Carol Frederick, Clinical Trials Coordinator, Cornell University Hospital for Animals

 Robert Goggs, Assistant Professor of Emergency and Critical Care